 Water removal

-Our specialist contractors, Erith, will start by removing the water in the bottom of the gasholder.
-This is pumped out, treated on site and discharged into the local sewer under a consent from Anglian Water.
+Our specialist contractors, Erith, started by removing the water in the bottom of the gasholder.
+This was pumped out, treated on site and discharged into the local sewer under a consent from Anglian Water.

 Pictured: Water removal process